- Strong performance

 We’ll update this space if those scores change.

 The 2020 Sierra 1500 can be a luxury truck with few rivals.

 Pickup trucks are some of the most configurable vehicles on the planet.
 With multiple options for trims, powertrains, cabs, beds, and creature comforts, no two pickups need to leave the factory with identical features—and that’s before we’ve even talked colors.

-Starting from an average score, the 2020 Sierra 1500 gets a point for good standard equipment and another for a bevy of options.
+Starting from an average score, the 2020 Sierra 1500 gets a point for good infotainment and another for a bevy of options.
 It’s a 7 here.
 (Read more about how we rate cars.)

 We value your time, so what follows is the Readers’ Digest version of the 2020 Sierra 1500.

-GMC hasn’t yet specified the trim levels for the Sierra 1500, but we’re betting they’re close to last year’s base, SLE, Elevation, SLT, AT4, and Denali roster.
+The 2020 GMC Sierra is available in base, SLE, Elevation, SLT, AT4, and Denali roster.
 Every truck gets power features, air conditioning, Bluetooth connectivity, a USB port, 17-inch wheels, and Apple CarPlay- and Android Auto-compatible infotainment with a 7.0-inch touchscreen.
 Base trucks are for work detail, and we imagine more shoppers will find better value in the Sierra 1500 SLT, which adds more comfort features.